 Queen Anne Place Elementary School is a public elementary school in Los Angeles.
 The principal of Queen Anne Place Elementary School is Salvador Rodriguez and can be contacted at email@example.com.
-356 students go to Queen Anne Place Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Filipino.
-41% of the Queen Anne Place Elementary School students have "limited English proficiency."
+356 children attend Queen Anne Place Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Filipino.
+41% of the Queen Anne Place Elementary School students are "limited in English proficiency."
 90% of the 356 students here get reduced lunch prices.
-The student to teacher ratio at Queen Anne Place Elementary School is 16:1.
+The ratio of students to teachers at Queen Anne Place Elementary School is 16:1.
 Arlington Heights Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||90%||75%|

 |Limited English proficiency||41%||32%|

 Q.A. employs energetic teachers in each grade level that can academically handle students whether they are high or low achieving students.
 In addition Q.A. has recently adopted an LAUSD approved artistic curriculum for selected teachers so investigate who is in that program.

 The principal has strong leadership skills.
 She also has a strong vision and promotes high expectations for students of color.

 Very good academic program many extracurricular activities needs more parent involvement.

 Queen Anne is a cozy elementary school with a gorgeous facility.
 It's administration is adept at procuring resources and it has all of the programs and amenities that one might expect.
 However it suffers from the same stagnant test scores that plague other schools in the area.